aldajo92/UDACITY-SDC_BehavioralCloning/README.md

 ![System Diagram](images/01.MultipleCameras.png)

-This aproach was implemented in the following way in the script:
+This aproach was implemented in the script as follows:
 ```Python
 # lines: array that contains each row of the csv file
 # line: row that contains the image path for images, and also the steering and throttle values associated.